josephwoodward/chaosproxy/README.md

 # Chaos Kitten (better name coming soon?)

-A controlled means of introducing chaos into your infrastructure.
+A controlled means of introducing chaos into your infrastructure for Windows, Mac and Linux.

 Available behaviours (more coming soon):
 - Force latency on endpoints
 - Specify response status code

 ## How to use it:

+Download `chaos_kitten.exe` from `/build/`.

 ### Step 1: Create a config file